PapathanasiouIoannis/ML_Classification_NS/Bachelor_Thesis/src/visualize/visualize.md

 ## style_config.py

 ### Role in the Project
 This script establishes the global graphical standards for the entire project.
-It ensures that all figures maintain a consistent, academic aesthetic suitable for inclusion in a LaTeX thesis or scientific journal.

 ### Design Standards
 Instead of default settings, specific parameters are enforced to maximize readability and compatibility: